Blog

 In veterinary medicine, some conditions and diseases are more devastating than others.
 At South Seminole Animal Hospital, perhaps one of the most terrible things that we diagnose is a fatal viral disease amongst kittens called panleukopenia.
 Panleukopenia, also known as feline distemper, is nothing to ignore.
-Thankfully we can protect our patients with a little knowledge and modern medicine.
+Thankfully we can protect our patients with modern medicine.

 It’s not always easy to anticipate all the potential hazards facing our pets, but Thanksgiving is fairly straightforward when it comes to the varied risks.
 What makes the potential for illness or injury so pronounced are the endless opportunities for hungry, curious, or bored pets, paired with a heightened state of constant distractions for us.
 With so much to do, and so much to be grateful for this time of year, we’ve got your bases covered with our tips for a truly safe Thanksgiving.